AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/api_ref/agora_class_edu_context_api_ref_web/edu_context_api_ref_web_recording.md

+# useRecordingContext

+`useRecordingContext()` enables developers to implement the recording function in the flexible classroom.

+You can import `useRecordingContext` by `import { useRecordingContext } from 'agora-edu-core';`, and then use `const {...} = useRecordingContext()` to implement the functions and events related to recording.

-This page lists all the functions and events provided by `RecordingContext` for the recording feature of Flexible Classroom.
+This page lists all the functions and events provided by `useRecordingContext()`.

 ## isRecording